 At Self Space, we’ve seen many couples struggle with intimacy and desire over the years.
-One of the most common challenges that we see is the lack of sex within the relationship.
+One of the most common challenges that we see is the lack of sex within the relationship and in some cases how to start having sex again.

 Some couples have simply stopped having sex altogether, while others engage in it infrequently or only out of a sense of duty.